- 0-60 mph in 3.9 seconds

 The Z4 improves fuel economy while adding size—neat trick.

-The 2020 Z4 may be longer and wider, but it’s only 24 pounds over the outgoing model (the M40i is about 90 pounds less than the 35is).
-Still it’s 1 mpg more efficient than before, at 24 mpg city, 32 highway, 27 combined.
+The 2020 Z4 may be longer and wider, but it’s only 24 pounds heavier than the outgoing model (the M40i is about 90 pounds less than the 35is).
+Still it’s 1 mpg more efficient than before and the EPA rates the 2020 Z4 at 24 mpg city, 32 highway, 27 combined.

-We give it a point for beating the Boxster to arrive at a 6 based on that number.
+We give it a 5 based on that number.

-Not only is it more efficient than its predecessor, as it should be, it’s more efficient than the competition, edging the Porsche 718 Boxster by 2 mpg.
-The Audi TT Roadster quattro is rated at 26 mpg, which is impressive for all-wheel drive.
+Not only is it more efficient than its predecessor—as it should be—it’s more efficient than competitors such as the Porsche 718 Boxster and the Audi TT Roadster.